Please visit the Student Services Website at: www.miis.edu/student-life/housing for information about local hotels and temp

 Many of the SILP students room with current MIIS students or with their SILP classmates.
 Student Services makes it easy for you to connect with other students in order to find a roommate.
-The MIIS Housing Website has a built in roommate finder that will allow to create a profile, similar to a Facebook profile, that will then allow you to search for a roommate.
-We also maintain a Facebook group for all incoming students, to which you will receive a link to join once you have been accepted into the program.
+The MIIS Housing Website has a built in roommate finder that will allow you to create a profile, similar to a Facebook profile, so that you may search for a roommate.
+We also maintain a SILP Facebook group for all incoming SILP students.

-The MIIS Housing Website is the newest service offered by the Office of Student Services to help all MIIS students locate and secure housing.
-The new online system makes it easier than ever to search for housing listings, contact landlords or student sublets, and decide where you will be living during your summer in Monterey.
-Once you have been accepted into the SILP program the Office of Student Services will send you information on how you can access the housing website and create a profile that will allow you to search all of the available listings.
+The MIIS Off-Campus Housing website is offered by the Office of Student Services to help all MIIS students locate and secure housing.
+The online system makes it easier than ever to search for housing listings, contact landlords or student sublets, and decide where you will be living during your summer in Monterey.
+Once you have been accepted into the Summer Intensive program and pay your tuition deposit, the Office of Student Services will send you information on how you can access the housing website and create a profile that will allow you to search all of the available listings.

 The Monterey Institute does not have on-campus housing or dormitories available for students.
 This can cause some dismay for Summer Intensive Language Program (SILP) participants, but not to worry!
 There are several options available for summer housing.